koder77/l1vm-data/README.md

 This software is copyrighted by Stefan Pietzonke aka koder77 2021.

-You need to install the "libssl-dev" package on Debian WSL.

 L1vm-data is a simple database for sharing data stored in the l1vm-data server.
 Worker programs can access this data and share it as global memory.
 There are three commands: